 The patio is the home’s second living room, where everyone gathers to bask in the open air and enjoy one another’s company.
 At the heart of a good alfresco living room design is well-chosen patio flooring.
 From the floors grows the rest of the design, so choosing the right option is crucial.
-You need to select a flooring option that suits your aesthetic preferences, your budget, and your climate, and BuildDirect is here to help you do it.
+You need to select an outdoor patio flooring option that suits your aesthetic preferences, your budget, and your climate, and BuildDirect is here to help you do it.

 The Primary Contenders

 These days, exterior design is all about bringing the plush, relaxed feel of the interior to the hardscape, complete with soft textiles and ample toss pillows and indoors-inspired finishes.
 But contemporary patio designs must be simultaneously performance-driven and comfortable, with furniture and floors that can withstand the elements while still bringing under-foot comfort and Instagram-worthy style.
 All of the following options are designed to tick all of these boxes and more: